Your Insurance Choices in a Marketplace: FAQ

 - 3rd by type of health plan, such as HMO, PPO, POS, or high-deductible plans with a health savings account.

-The type of health plan can affect how much choice you have in providers and your out-of-pocket costs.
+The type of health plan can affect how much choice you have in providers, which medications are covered and your out-of-pocket costs.

 I've heard all the health plans in a Marketplace have to cover the same essential benefits.
 So what's the difference between the plans?